 Achieving this type of structure essentially allows agile teams to function in an organization that cannot relinquish waterfall-based expectations.
 Whether we like it or not, this describes a very high percentage of our customers.
 Dealing with this reality is not agile processes failing, it is adjusting to the immovable object of capitalism.
 All businesses need to know what they are spending their money on and how much they will spend for a unit of progress.
 This is not something that can be escaped and why many executives are turned off by agile zealots.

 Those that have read my previous articles will already know what I am about to say…

 Agile processes and principles are a set of tools, not to be confused with an ideology.
 Applying those tools to make dev teams more successful while not ignoring the business needs is something Expium does very well.
-We apply agile processes ourselves every day on our custom software projects at Oasis Digital.
+We also apply agile processes every day on our custom software projects at our sister company, Oasis Digital.
 I will say that every single project we have operates slightly differently based on the actual needs of the team and the customer.
 We do not dictate that every project run a certain way because that is “How we do things”.
 Reality is much different than delusion and the confluence of those ideas can be quite painful.
 Fortunately JIRA is flexible enough to support some very effective but creative solutions to business problems.